Hunter Dozier Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10 K/9, the third-best in MLB.
+- The 10.3 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in the league.

-- The Rangers have the seventh-ranked team ERA among all MLB pitching staffs (3.65).
+- The Rangers' 3.38 team ERA ranks sixth across all league pitching staffs.

-- Rangers pitchers combine to give up eight home runs (0.9 per game), the ninth-fewest in the league.
+- Rangers pitchers combine to allow nine home runs (0.9 per game), the eighth-fewest in baseball.

-- Heaney (0-1) gets the starting nod for the Rangers, his second of the season.
+- deGrom (1-0) gets the starting nod for the Rangers, his third of the season.

-- In his last appearance on Wednesday, the left-hander tossed 2 2/3 innings against the Baltimore Orioles, giving up seven earned runs while surrendering seven hits.
+- In his most recent time out on Wednesday, the right-hander threw six innings against the Baltimore Orioles, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.